juxhouse/bela-resources/API.md

 ## Host

 Your BELA API host address is provided to you when you sign-up for a BELA account.
-Each account has its own exclusive host.
+Each account has an exclusive host.

 ## Headers